minio/docs/source/administration/identity-access-management/ad-ldap-access-management.rst

 Mapping Policies to User DN
 ---------------------------

-The following commands use :mc-cmd:`mc idp ldap policy attach` to associate an existing MinIO :ref:`policy <minio-policy>` to an AD/LDAP User DN.
+The following commands use :mc:`mc idp ldap policy attach` to associate an existing MinIO :ref:`policy <minio-policy>` to an AD/LDAP User DN.

 .. code-block:: shell